JStoresund/notes-V25/krypto/_krypto.md

 - 16-round feistel cipher with key length = 56 bits, data block length = 64 bits
 - Encryption
   - $P$: 64-bit input block
-  - 64 bits of $P$ er permuted accordingly to an initially fixed permutation, denoted $IP$
+  - 64 bits of $P$ are permuted accordingly to an initially fixed permutation, denoted $IP$
-  - 16 rounds of feistel operation applied, denoed by funcion $f$.
+  - 16 rounds of feistel operation applied, denoted by function $f$.
 Different 48-bit subkey used for each round
   - Final fixed inverse permutation, $IP^{-1}$ applied after 16 rounds, and result is ciphertext $C$
 - DES feistel operation
   - Expand 32 bits to 48 bits